Liliya2727/RomIntegratedAZenith/README.md

 # AZenith for Developers
-Introducing Rom Integrated AZenith for developers/Rom Maintainer Developed By @Zexshia and @rianixia on telegram
+Introducing Rom Integrated AZenith for developers/Rom Maintainer, Developed By @Zexshia and @rianixia on telegram

 # How to Implement Laya Batterymonitor into my vendor?